-Hopefully, now that you understand that having control over your domain doesn’t have to be left to your IT department or an ad agency, you can go forward with confidence.
+Hopefully, now that you understand that having control over your website domain doesn’t have to be left to your IT department or an ad agency, you can go forward with confidence.

-And if you’ve lost control of your domain, the time to take control over what is rightfully yours has come.
+And if you’ve lost control of your website domain, the time to take control over what is rightfully yours has come.
 We wish you well on your journey.
 Godspeed.